micro-gl/micro-gl/chipX/gfx/microgl/notes/Notes.md

 #### explenations
 - every edge list contains sections intersecting points on the edge, sorted by their order on the edge, this took me a while to figure out. :()

-#### float points
-- integer divisions are slower than float point divisions by an order of 3 from my tests.
-- integers arithmetics are far accurate and float points are not so
-- integers multiplications are a bit faster (5-10%) than float point multiplications

-#### release vs debug of Q structs
-- release mode highly optmizes these data structures as opposed to debug mode, so§ for example if I am doing higly intensive Q struct arithmetics, they will seem slower than raw fixed points arithmetics, BUT in release mode they will be optimized the same.